Hampfh/field-modifier/README.md

 keys: An array defining all keys that should be removed from the object
 object: Either a javascript object or an array
 deepCopy: If false the `object` field will be mutated directly
-keepEmpty: If any null/undefined valures are encountered in the object they are removed
+keepEmpty: If any null/undefined values are encountered in the object they are removed